Nuuk Greenland Travel Guide

 No train services exist in Greenland.
 The ground and sparse population render rail infrastructure impractical for the region.

 Buses generally run from early morning until late evening on weekdays.
 Service typically sees reduction on weekends and public holidays.
-During peak hours, buses may run every 20-30 minutes; off-peak periods could experience less frequent service.
+During peak hours, buses may run every 20-30 minutes; off-peak periods may experience less frequent service.

-Drive on the right-hand side of the road.
+Drive on the right side of the road.
 Speed limits are typically 50 kilometers per hour in cities and 80 km/h outside.
 Roads within Nuuk are generally well-maintained, but winter conditions can present challenges.

 Parking is available throughout Nuuk, often free of charge, though it can be limited in locations in the center.
 Watch for potential wildlife, like reindeer, on roads outside the town limits.